gouwsxander/bash-style-guide/README.md

 streaming fashion.
 2. If the first field of that file contained spaces or tabs, the for loop would break on that as well as newlines.
-3. This only works *because* `$users` is unquoted in the `for` loop - if variable expansion only works for your purposes while unquoted this is a good sign that something isn't implemented correctly.
+3. This only works *because* `$users` is unquoted in the `for` loop; if variable expansion only works for your purposes while unquoted, this is a good sign that something isn't implemented correctly.

 To rewrite this: